termermc/your-loss-sync/README.md

 ./script/build-windows-from-linux.sh
 ```

-The application will be built and packaged as `Your Loss!
+The packages for supported architectures will be available in the `dist` directory.

+### From Windows

-TODO go build
+TODO

 ## MacOS